ISAITB/docs-services/source/processing/index.rst

 Processing services
 ===================

-**GITB processing services** are used to extend the capabilities of the test bed with domain-specific processing functions.
+**GITB processing services** are used to extend the capabilities of the Test Bed with domain-specific processing functions.
-If a utility function is needed that is not supported natively or is too complex to realise with existing GITB TDL constructs, you can add it to the test bed on-the-fly by means of a processing service.
+If a utility function is needed that is not supported natively or is too complex to realise with existing GITB TDL constructs, you can add it to the Test Bed on-the-fly by means of a processing service.
 Their purpose is to receive inputs and produce outputs through one or more defined operations.

 Processing services foresee the definition of **processing transactions**, which can be considered as potentially long-running